 Everything down to the logo represents heritage and harmony with the earth.
 The logo itself—a branch featuring three finches in silhouette—was taken from a design drawn by de Vink’s Dutch grandfather.
 It shows two finches facing forward and one looking back.
 In contrast to Virginia’s enjoyable “good times now” wine culture, RdV Vineyards is a time machine, conjuring the magic of liquid history in a bottle.
 Founded on a studious, historical approach to tradition and science, one bird reflects the wisdom of the past, side-by-side with a harmonious double-strength focus on future innovations.

-The winery is accessible to the public for appointment-only tastings, as well as through their annual ambassadorship wine club that’s available at two levels.
+The winery is accessible to the public for appointment-only tastings like the one Armchair Sommelier has well documented, as well as through their annual ambassadorship wine club that’s available at two levels.
 Ambassadors may schedule visits to the Tasting Room while enjoying exclusive access to limited-releases, on top of the allocation of signature wines that come as part of the subscription.
 Recently, the Ambassadorship club supported Chef Jose Andres’ World Central Kitchen’s #ChefsForAmerica effort, where a donation was made for each bottle shipped, a project for which the de Vinks feel passionate.

 “Mother Nature keeps going on, so we have the opportunity to go out to the vineyards.
 Our thoughts are with the restaurant industry,” remarks de Vink, an ardent supporter of the culinary industry.
 When asked, “Why all this?
 Why wine?”
 He simply shrugs and says, “One thing I always enjoyed about being a Marine is that it’s a way of life.
 This [too] is a way of life.” ~